Shun-Kotoku/CROP_Covariance_Reconstruction_by_Orthogonal_Projection/README.md

 ## Example: Generating Input Data and Visualizing Results

-`CROP_sample.ipynb` provides a worked example covering the full pipeline:
+`sample.ipynb` provides a worked example covering the full pipeline:

 1. Generates a one-dimensional i.i.d.
 Uniform[-1, 1] input signal and saves it as `input_1.01e6.bin`.
 2. Simulates a quadratic reservoir system driven by that input, and saves the resulting state matrix as `stateData_quadsys_<noise_std>_1.01e6.bin`, in the binary format described above.